 - Pockets of distress in otherwise prosperous areas.

 - Rural communities with high rates of poverty and older housing stock.

 At a time when a safe and decent home has never been more important, millions of American families need action to make the cost of home something we all can afford.

-As newly elected and re-elected leaders plan their 2021 agendas, members of Congress, the Executive Branch, governors, state legislators, mayors, and city and county councils must prioritize investments in housing as infrastructure and a vital part of economic recovery.
+As elected leaders set their 2021 agendas, members of Congress, the executive branch, governors, state legislators, mayors, and city and county councils must prioritize investments in housing as infrastructure and a vital part of economic recovery.